dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 I must admit it.
 It took me a while to understand that there is no I in team.

-Pro tip: change your mindset when it comes to teamwork.
+**Pro tip**: change your mindset when it comes to teamwork.
 It is not about you anymore.
 I recommend "The 5 Dysfunctions of a team" and "Tribal Leadership".

 ## 4. Network: who knows about you.